 The audit committee has primary responsibility for monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
 It receives and reviews reports from the Group's management and external auditors relating to the interim and annual accounts, and the accounting and internal controls in use throughout the Group.
 The audit committee meets at least twice a year.
-As at the date of this report the members of the audit committee are Edward Bowie (chair of the committee), David Pelham and Paul Quirk.
-During the year ended 31 December 2019 the members of the audit committee were as follows:
+As at the date of this report the members of the audit committee are Andrew Chubb (chair of the committee), Edward Bowie and David Pelham.
+During the year ended 31 December 2020 the members of the audit committee were as follows:

-- up to 12 July 2019: Geoffrey McNamara (chair of the committee) and Paul Quirk; - from 12 July to 12 November 2019: Geoffrey McNamara (chair of the committee), Edward Bowie and David Pelham; and - from 12 November 2019: Edward Bowie (chair of the committee), David Pelham and Paul Quirk.
+- to 21 October 2020: Edward Bowie (chair of the committee), David Pelham and Paul Quirk; and - from 22 October 2020 onwards: Andrew Chubb (chair of the committee), Edward Bowie and David Pelham.